Season 3

 Place Report: Newsprint Art in Allston Back to the physical world, to the Boston neighborhood of Allston, which Harvard University recently expanded into, to grab some "Art in Prints" by local artists for 25 cents.
 It is now on its seventh edition.
 These prints are dispensed in old fashioned metal boxes, so called "honor boxes."

-DJI Mini 2 Drone Doing more Place Reports, so I upped our arsenal.
+DJI Mini 2 Drone Doing more Place Reports, so you up your arsenal.
 This drone, selected by Max R., is just about perfect for the job.
 It's an easy way to get off the ground for more perspective.

 Place Report: Mona Playground "How-To" is a big part of the evolution of the metaverse.
 Hence the Mona Playground.
 A place to learn anti-gravity, portals, textures, door navigation...